 MOP10 decided to avoid hybrid meetings as far as possible, to encourage face-to-face meetings and limit the high cost of hybrid meetings.

-However, a video stream for of the SC was is provided for: (i) made to allow sScientific consultants to present their work to the Scientific Committee without incurring travel costs to SIOFA and (ii).
-This alsofor allowed allowing non-participants remote participants to observe and listen to the meeting.
-This process provision involves requires the supply of technical equipment equipment excluding a permanent maintenance team.
+However, a video stream of the SC is provided for : (i) Scientific consultants to present their work to the Scientific Committee without incurring travel costs to SIOFA and (ii) for allowing remote participants to observe and listen to the meeting.
+This provision requires the supply of technical equipment.
 The cost of the audio-video-broadcasting installation alone is estimated at € 7,350, based on previous years.

-6.37.3 Item 9: Contracts for Specific Services
+6.3 Item 9: Contracts for Specific Services